US Open 2020: Andy Murray’s amazing fighting spirit adds another chapter to his legend

 Showing the determination that led him to three Grand Slams and become world No 1 in the toughest era of men’s tennis, he hauled himself into a 5-4 lead before taking the set on a tie-break.
 The fourth had no breaks of serve and a match point but he took the tie-break again and didn’t relent even when he was first to lose serve in the decider, fighting to take the match with a break.

-The numbers tell the story of rollercoaster performance: 59 winners to 77 errors, 14 aces to 13 double faults.
+The numbers tell the story of the rollercoaster performance: 59 winners to 77 errors, 14 aces to 13 double faults.
 Small margins.

 He got just about 40% of his first serves in in the first set and doubled that number in the fifth, from six winners in the first set to 16 in the fifth, he found his way back.